At first glance, Crazy Domains appears to be cheaper than SiteGround, but it charges you for lots of addons that SiteGround offers for free.

-SiteGround easily wins the features challenge for providing more optimized WordPress hosting plans and a variety of free extras.
+SiteGround easily wins the features challenge for providing more optimized WordPress hosting plans and various free extras.

-SiteGround Has a Wider Range of Performance Features
+SiteGround Has a Broader Range of Performance Features

-SiteGround’s wider range of performance features earn it the winning title of this round.
+SiteGround’s more comprehensive range of performance features earns it the winning title of this round.

-On the other hand, SiteGround’s security features include web application firewall (WAF), it’s own artificial intelligence (AI) anti-bot system (protects against malicious attacks including DDoS and Brute-Force attacks), 24/7 server monitoring, and access to the Sucuri-developed SG Scanner (antimalware).
+SiteGround’s security features include a web application firewall (WAF), an artificial intelligence (AI) anti-bot system (to protect against malicious attacks including DDoS and Brute-Force), 24/7 server monitoring, and access to the Sucuri-developed SG Scanner (antimalware).

 SiteGround’s Support Staff Are Better Trained and More Attentive

 Crazy Domains has a neat website that’s easy to browse, but SiteGround’s website is even sleeker and more user-friendly.